sageserpent-open/curium/README.md

 ## Where? ##

-It is published via Bintray.
-It is currently not available on JCenter.
+It is published to Bintray and is available via JCenter.

 #### SBT ####
 Add this to your _build.sbt_:

-    resolvers += Resolver.bintrayRepo("sageserpent-open", "maven")
+    resolvers += Resolver.jcenterRepo

     libraryDependencies += "com.sageserpent" %% "curium" % "0.1.0"